vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/database-migrations.md

     control is beneficial
 -   Describe how to create and run a script for setting up databases on your development machine
--   Use the CF CLI to create services from the marketplace
+-   Use the command-line to create services from the marketplace

 ## Extras